Learning Interacting Dynamical Systems with Latent Gaussian Process ODEs: Interacting Dynamical Systems with Latent Gaussian Process ODEs

 \subsection{Probabilistic Generative Model}

-\edit{ Real-world data of interactive systems necessitates to embed the dynamics into a latent space in order to allow for missing information; the observations $\mathbb{Y}$ may contain only partial estimates of the states and the globals $\textbf{C}$ might not be observed at all.
-We account for those circumstances by treating the states $\textbf{H}$ and the globals $\textbf{C}$ as latent variables, leading to the following generative model (see Figure~\ref{fig:igpode}): }
+\edit{ Real-world data of interactive systems necessitates embedding the dynamics into a latent space in order to allow for missing information; the observations may contain only partial estimates of the states and the globals $\textbf{C}$ might not be observed at all.
+We account for those circumstances by treating the states $\textbf{H}$ and the globals $\textbf{C}$ as latent variables, leading to following generative model (see Figure~\ref{fig:igpode}): }

 where we introduced a standard Gaussian prior over the initial latent state, and assumed that the data likelihood decomposes across time and objects.
 We furthermore model unknown functions $\fs$ and $\fb$ under independent vector-valued GP priors.